analyticalmonk/awesome-neuroscience/readme.md

 # awesome-neuroscience [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

-> A curated list of awesome neuroscience libraries, software and any content related to the domain.
+> Curated list of awesome neuroscience libraries, software and any content related to the domain.

+[Neuroscience](https://en.wikipedia.org/wiki/Neuroscience) is the study of how the nervous system develops, its structure, and what it does.
+Neuroscientists focus on the brain and its impact on behavior and cognitive functions.
+It also draws upon fields including mathematics, pharmacology, physics, engineering, and psychology.

 ## Contents